CS234319/safot/tutorials/md/Mini-LISP.md

  -

 Influential and used to this very day:
-- Used for zillion AI/other applications: the first psychatrist, the first symbolic math, Grammarly, Google's flight search
+- Used for zillion AI/other applications: the first psychatrist, the first symbolic math, Grammarly (contemporary grammar checking in all browsers), Google's flight search, OpusModus (editor for music composition)
-- Used for quick programming of complex algorithms
+- Used for quick programming of complex algorithms, e.g., alrgorithmic trading
 - Influenced many other languages such as
-  - Functional Paradigm: ML, Haskell, Scheme,
+  - Functional Paradigm: ML, Haskell, Scheme, Clojure, Racket, ...
-  - Famous: JavaScript, R, Perl, Swift, Logo, Ruby, Python, Scala, Julia,  Lua
+  - Famous, but not functional: JavaScript, R, Perl, Swift, Logo, Ruby, Python, Scala, Julia,  Lua
-  - Scheme
   - Less famous: Forth, Nim, Dylan, Rebol, Tcl, Io,  ...

-### Educational Purpose
+### Min-Lisp = Cherry Picking of Lisp
+*Design Objective*: maximize value/price ratio

 Mini-LISP is a programming language designed for students of programming languages:
 - Quick to learn and master.
 Inappropriate for any serious programming.
 - Captures the essence of LISP
 - Meticiuluously, purges, eliminates, and/or ignores, anything else!

 Don't be mistaken; the language is small; its capabilities are huge:
-- Capable of carrying out any possible computation
-- Can do meta programming:
+- As capable as any other langauge (Turing comlete)
+- Capable of meta programming; it should be easy to write in Mini-Lisp tools for
-  - profiling
+  - profiling Mini-Lisp
-  - debugging
+  - debugging Mini-Lisp
   - program transformation
-  - language can be interpreted
-## Why?
+  - executing programs in Mini-Lisp

+## Value = Expected Lessons
 Expose students to important concepts:
 1. Taste of functional programming paradigm
 2. Symbolic computation